crawlerflow/crawlerflow/README.md

 ## Features

-1. spiders in the form of json configuration.
+1. Write spiders in the YAML configuration.

-2. Define traversals from one parser to another.
+2. Define multiple extractors per spider.

+3. Traverse between multiple websites.

 3. Use standard extractors to scrape data like Tables, Paragraphs, Meta data of the page.

 4. Define custom extractors to scrapy the data in the format you want in yaml config.

-5. MongoDB as default Cache and Storage Database.

-7. Transform and Index - You can add your data transformation logic, that can format the crawled data into another format and index into use specified storage.
+5. Write Python Extractors for advanced extraction strategy